 The first strainer, around the bend and about 200 yards downriver from the photo below, is a little tricky...best run here is on the left, too.

 These hazards have resulted from severe flooding and erosion along the river in 2015 and 2016.
-We will do what we can to clear some of these obstacles, but please understand that without a crane there is little we can do about the very large blockage.
-It will likely take another flood event to shift that tree downstream.
+We will do what we can to clear some of these obstacles, but please understand that the location can't be reached with heavy equipment.

 Thanks to Mike Swope and KayakPower.com for this information and the photo below.